Lukiam23/Django_Course_Site/README.md

 + It's possible to vizualise the image uploaded in each meetup.
 + It was created a database to store Meetups, Participants and Locations.
 + It's possible to view more details about a meetup, see the organizer's email and subscribe a new participant at the meetup by passing the participant's email.
-+ There's a CRUD to the model meetup
++ It's possible to create and delete meetups

 ## Technologies used:
 <table>